s-a/n-cli/API.md

 **fileOrDir**: `string`, Filename or directory

 **Returns**: `string`, Absolute directory name relative to the current working directory of process.

+### CLI.showHelp()

+Output help to console.
+The ncli tries to find help.txt in your project folder and outputs it to console.

+### CLI.showVersion()

+Output version to console.

 ### CLI.findup(basedir, filename)